Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Existence of non-trivial sections of a general point of the moduli space for small second Chern class

-(I) $P$ is contained in a union of a rational cubic curve and a pair of skew lines.\\ (II) $P$ is contained in a union of a rational cubic curve and a plane curve of degree $2$.\\ (III) $P$ is contained in a union of a rational cubic curve and three skew lines. \\ (IV) $P$ is contained in a union of a rational cubic curve, a line and a degree $2$ plane curve. \\ (V) $P$ is contained in a union of a rational cubic curve and a plane curve of degree $3$.\\ In first two cases the length of $P \ge 27$ and last three cases the length of $P \ge 30$. \\ Thus if $c_2 \le 14$, then every element $E \in \mathcal{M}(H, c_2)$ admits a section.\\ Let $15 \le c_2 \le 18$.
+Let us assume the length of $P$ is different from $26$, which case we will consider separately.
+Then by Remark \ref{R11}, the first two cases occur when the length of $P \ge 27$ and last two cases occur when the length of $P \ge 30$. \\ Thus if $c_2 \le 13$, then every element $E \in \mathcal{M}(H, c_2)$ admits a section.\\ Let $15 \le c_2 \le 17$.
 Then only the first two cases can occur.
-Note that $S$ intersects, a rational curve in $18$ points and a degree $2$ curves or a pair of skew lines in $12$ points.
+Note that, $S$ intersects a rational cubic curve in a subscheme of length $18$ and a degree $2$ curves or a pair of skew lines in a subscheme of length $12$.
 Thus given a rational cubic curve and a pair of skew lines or a degree $2$ curve, there are only finitely many choices of $P$.
 On the other hand the dimension of rational cubic curves in $\mathbb{P}^3$ is $12$ and degree $2$ plane curves is $8$.
-Thus the dimension of such $P$'s is at most $20$, but every irreducible component of $\mathcal{M}(H, c_2)$ is at least $4c_2 -39$ which is $> 20$ for $c_2 > 14$, which proves the claim in this range.\\ Let $c_2 = 30$.
-Then the dimension of such subschemes is $12 +12= 24$ and the dimension of every component of $\mathcal{M}(H, c_2)$ is at least $33$.
-Thus a general element of $\mathcal{M}(H, c_2)$ admits a non-zero section.
+Thus the dimension of such $P$'s is at most $20$, but the dimension of every irreducible component of $\mathcal{M}(H, c_2)$ is at least $4c_2 -39$ which is $> 20$ for $c_2 \ge 15$, which proves the claim in this range.\\ Let $c_2 = 30$.
+Then the dimension of such subschemes is at most $12 +12= 24$ and the dimension of every component of $\mathcal{M}(H, c_2)$ is at least $33$.
+Thus a general element of each of the irreducible components of $\mathcal{M}(H, c_2)$ admits a non-zero section.\\ Let us consider the case when $c_2= 14$.
+In that case, only first case can occur, that is, the subscheme $P$ is contained in a union of a rational cubic curve and a pair of skew lines each of which intersects the rational cubic curve in a subscheme of length $2$.
+Note that, dimension of lines intersecting a rational cubic curve in a subscheme of length $2$ is $2$, which can be seen in the following way:\\ Let $C_1$ be a rational cubic curve. \\ Set $Y:= \{(H, l) \text{ where } H \in \mathbb{P}(H^0(\mathcal{O}_S(1))), l \subset H, \text{ a line intersecting } C_1 \text{ in a subscheme of length $2$ } \}$\\ and let $W$ be the space of lines intersecting $C_1$ in a subscheme of length $2$.
+Then there is surjective projection map $Y \to W$.
+Note that, given a plane there are only finitely may such lines.
+Thus the dimension of $Y = 3$.
+On the other hand, given a point $l \in W$, there are one dimensional planes containing it.\\ Thus the dimension of $W =2$.
+Thus the dimension of pair of skew lines is at most $4$.
+Therefore, the dimension of such $P$'s is at most $16$, but the dimension of every irreducible component of $\mathcal{M}(H, 14)$ is at least $17$ which is $> 16$.\

 \end{proof}